Floquet Hofstadter butterfly in trilayer graphene with a twisted top layer: Equilibrium Studies

 \subsection{Theoretical approach}

-To begin with, we adopt the continuum model Hamiltonian for trilayer twisted graphene (TTLG) in Refs. \cite{li2019electronic, assi2021floquet} with twisted top layer (TTL).
+To begin with, we adopt the continuum model Hamiltonian for single-twist TLG in Refs. \cite{li2019electronic, assi2021floquet} with twisted top layer (TTL).
 The TTL can be captured by twisting the middle-bottom and top layers in opposite directions.
-The effective model of TTLG projected onto the $+K$ valley reads as follows:
+The effective model of single-twist TLG projected onto the $+K$ valley reads as follows:

 where the MLG tight-binding Hamiltonians reflecting the intralayer hopping of the $l$-th layer are depicted by the diagonal blocks in Eq. (\ref{TTLG-Ham})

 where the Fermi velocity in each graphene layer is represented by $v_{\text{F}}=10^{6} \mathrm{~m} / \mathrm{s}$. $\boldsymbol{\sigma}=(\sigma_x,\sigma_y)$ represent Pauli matrices acting on sublattice.
 TTL can be specified using parameters like $\theta_1=-\theta/2$, and $\theta_2=\theta_3=\theta/2$.
 The rotated Pauli matrices are given by